Quintan Fever

 Definition

-Quintan fever is an infectious disease caused by the bacterium Bartonella quintana.
+Quintan is an infectious disease caused by the bacterium Bartonella quintana.
 In this article, we will break down the essential aspects of quintan fever, providing simple and clear explanations to enhance understanding.
 From types and causes to symptoms, diagnostic tests, and treatments, we’ll cover it all in plain English within 3000 words.

 Types of Quintan Fever: